dmych/cn/README.markdown

 ### User Guide

-Start typing in the search/title bar to find a note or set the note's title, then hit `Enter` to open/create note.
+Start typing in the search/title bar to find a note or set a new note's title, then hit `Enter` to open/create note.

-Everything you type will be saved imnediately.
+Everything you type will be saved immediately.
 No need to click "Save" button.

 Shortcuts: